irskep/irskep.github.com/content/pages/gw0rp.md

 he must defend himself against hostile forces while finding suitable mining strategies.
 Excitement!
 Astoundment!
 Stickiness!
 Cybernetic beings!

 Gw0rp was an entry in the [uDevGames 2009 contest](http://www.udevgames.com/).
 It took second place in Story and third in Originality.
-Calvin Eiber and I executed the concept with reasonable competency.
-There are a handful of nasty bugs, and the game itself is flawed and doesn't live up to its potential, but we hope to improve it in the future.
+Calvin Eiber and I executed the concept with reasonable competency, but the game design is significantly flawed and there are a handful of major bugs.
+I hope to eventually revisit this concept in another form.

 If you want more details about the development process and my opinion of the game, you can [read the